mkrogemann/bird_watch/README.md

 [![Build Status](https://travis-ci.org/mkrogemann/bird_watch.svg)](https://travis-ci.org/mkrogemann/bird_watch)

-The code in this repo is the subject of a [blog post](https://blog.codecentric.de/en/2016/01/elixir-phoenix-couchdb-introduction/).
+The code in this repo has been developed for a [blog post](https://blog.codecentric.de/en/2016/01/elixir-phoenix-couchdb-introduction/).

 Before you try to start the app, please install and start CouchDB.